MissMuffin/magicportknocker/specification.md

 Should the number of remaining tickets at any time during an authentication become equal or less than two then a new ticket secret will be generated.
 From this new secret the first new ticket is derived and together with the new number of tickets sent to the server.
 A number of tickets greater than zero indicates for the server that the client has generated a new secret and the first new ticket of the new secret will need to be saved to disk instead of the received ticket based on the old secret.

-#### How a ticket is encypted, packaged and sent

-The

-how ticket is send
+#### Ticket encryption, packaging, sending

-what packet contains
+The packet contains the following fields:
-authenticated encryption
-empty fields for new ticket (new n, new ticket)
+- user ip
+- user id
+- ticket
+- new number of tickets
+- new ticket.

+The packet is packed into binary data suitable to be sent over the network using the [netstruct](https://pypi.org/project/netstruct/) library.
+The data is then encrypted using AES GCM (Galois Counter Mode) from the [crypyography](https://cryptography.io/en/latest/hazmat/primitives/aead/) library.
+AES GCM is an authenticated encryption which provides both data authenticity and confidentiality.
+For the encryption the user's symmetric key and a random 32 byte salt/nonce is used.

+The new number of tickets is used as a flag: if the received value is greater than zero, the client has generated a new ticket secret and sent the first ticket along.

+The encytpted packet is then sent to the server's authentication port using UDP.

-### How iptables on the server
+### Port opening and closing with iptables

+Besides allowing SSH connections and listening to UPD packets on the set authentication port all ports on the server are closed.

-Every change made to iptables is reset daily --- this means that all authenticated user's privileged ports are closed at the same day every day without regard to the time the user authenticated.
-If the daily reset happens at 22:00 and a user authenticated 21:55 then this user's privileged ports are closed and the user has to authenticate again in order to be able to connect to his privileged ports.
-For this
+Every change made to iptables is reset daily --- this means that all authenticated user's privileged ports are closed at the same time every day without regard as to when the user authenticated.
+If the daily reset happens at 22:00 and a user authenticated 21:55 then every user's privileged ports are closed and the user has to authenticate again in order to be able to connect.

-Furthermore the administrator can manually reset iptables by calling the script used for the CRON job located in ```scripts/iptables-reset```.
+When updating or removing a user the administrator is given the option to close all currently open user ports.
+Individual closing of a user's ports is not possible since the correlation of IP addresses and users is not saved upon user authentication.
+Upon removing all users ports are automatically closed as well.
+Furthermore, the administrator can manually reset iptables by calling the script used for the CRON job located in ```scripts/iptables-reset```.

-daily iptables reset
-admin can manually reset iptables removing user gives option to reset iptables (see concerns: no individual connection closing)

 ## Concerns
 - ticket hashing might require salt to be stronger (one collision in the chain makes all following hashes vulnerable otherwise)